hyc9527/lsm-hg/README.md

-# A latent space model of general hypergraph
+# A latent space model of general hypergraphs

 R implementation of examples in chapter $4$